Sky and Virgin Media join forces for targeted TV advertising

-LONDON British pay-TV rivals Sky (SKYB.L) and Liberty Global's (LBTYA.O) Virgin Media will team up to offer advertisers access to more than 30 million TV viewers in Britain and Ireland.
+LONDON (Reuters) - British pay-TV rivals Sky (SKYB.L) and Liberty Global's (LBTYA.O) Virgin Media will team up to offer advertisers access to more than 30 million TV viewers in Britain and Ireland.

 The partnership, which covers both broadcast and video on demand (VOD) advertising, will make use of Sky's AdSmart targeted advertising platform as well as Liberty Global's technology, Sky said.